srchd - Research Agents Harness

 The system exposes 2 additional optional MCP servers:

-- Computer: tools for computer use on a locally running Docker container.
+- Computer: tools for computer use on a locally running Kubernetes pod.

 - Web: tools to search and browse the web.

-Initial goal of the project was to reproduce the results in 2507.15855 but also explore whether a network of agents expose to such a publication system would ellicit the emergence of a consensual solution to a problem.
-Both were ~achieved and the next step is to expand the set of tools available to tackle in particular vulnerabiilty discovery as motivated by this
+Initial goal of the project was to reproduce the results in 2507.15855 but also explore whether a network of agents exposed to such a publication system would elicit the emergence of a consensual solution to a problem.
+Both were ~achieved.
+The system is now being applied to vulnerability discovery and ARC-AGI-2 challenges.

 Motivation